 This document is the framework for our highways asset management approach.
 It provides the structure within which our approach will develop and grow.
 The Framework diagram shows the hierarchy of documents within it.
-The Policy and Strategy contain the long term vision and objectives.
-The asset specific management plans and state of the assets report are focused on the operational decision making and resulting performance our assets achieve.
+The Policy and Strategy contain the asset long term vision and objectives (Influenced by corporate/ regional strategy).
+The detailed asset management plans and state of the assets reports are focused on the operational decision making and resulting performance our assets achieve.